 [Back to top]

 These learning communities engage interdisciplinary groups of advanced graduate students in evidence-based and reflective teaching practice.
 Framed around the interdisciplinary model of IU’s Collegium on Inquiry in Action funded by the Teagle Foundation and the subsequent Paths to the Professoriate Graduate Student Learning Community, graduate student participants, with the support of selected faculty mentors and consultants, discuss selections of advanced literature about learning and pedagogy; identify a learning challenge in their course; develop and implement an innovative approach to address this challenge; assess student success using quantitative and qualitative measures; and communicate professionally about their teaching.
 Graduate student participants benefit from the community of inquiry and the support and encouragement of like-minded colleagues and faculty mentors.
 They see an evolution in their teaching techniques and a greater attentiveness to scholarly teaching.
+See also, information regarding our current graduate student learning communities.

 Mid-career graduate student instructors at IUB productively reflect on their current teaching experiences and put those reflections into practice through experiences such as advanced pedagogy courses and learning communities.
 Read More